iflytang/floodlightpof/README.md

-This is POF protocol library in ONOS.
+This is the POF protocol library in ONOS.